sumitkutty/Glassdoor-Salary-Prediction/README.md

-# Glassdoor-Salary-Prediction: A learning experience
+# Glassdoor-Salary-Prediction: Overview

 * Collected, Cleaned and Analysed data from glassdoor.com

-* Performed Feature Engineering on various textual, categorical and numerical features in order for them to contribute to the model.
+* Performed Feature Engineering on various textual, categorical and numerical features in order to extract the significant areas to contribute to the model

-* Performed predictive modelling on the data using a variety of ML algorithms.
+* Performed predictive modelling on the data using a variety of ML algorithms

+* Performed Hyperparameter Tuning to improve model performance

+* Evaluated the implemented machine learning models to get a MAE of 12.69

-* Implemented a Flask endpoint.
+* Implemented a Flask endpoint